 Live and Work in Turkey

-The fist step on the road to getting this is going with your passport to the local police headquarters and registering your presence in the nation.
+The first step on the road to getting this is going with your passport to the local police headquarters and registering your presence in the nation.

 The process to gain residency can change – so simply speak to the police about current legislation.
 Be prepared to have to show a bank statement showing at least a small amount of savings so that the authorities can be satisfied that you can look after yourself financially speaking when living in Turkey.

-The good news is that you’re usually taxed at source which makes it easier for you and you can make all sorts of deductions annually such as your rent, health insurance costs, some clothing, some food and some educational expenses – a good accountant can help you with your deductions.
+The good news is that you’re usually taxed at the source which makes it easier for you and you can make all sorts of deductions annually such as your rent, health insurance costs, some clothing, food, and some educational expenses – a good accountant can help you with your deductions.

 Turkish Citizenship with Investment